lily-brewis/digital-writing-folio/exercises.md

 My attempt at a [dadaist poem](https://glitch.com/~chatter-dolomite-expansion) made with glitch

-This was an amusing endeavour, and while the peom produced never really makes any sense, they are always a few good lines.
+This was an amusing endeavour, and while the peom produced never really makes any sense, there are always a few good lines.

 "Swan Hill sludge//rolled"
 "dust dust mud"